 At WBCSD, we aim to increase uptake and implementation of the Protocols to help companies measure and value natural, social and human capital.

-This year, we’re building on our work by focusing on establishing an open multi-stakeholder Social and Human Capital Coalition, and are planning the public consultation on the Social and Human Capital Protocol.
+In 2018 our work by focused on establishing an open multi-stakeholder Social and Human Capital Coalition, and running the public consultation on the Social and Human Capital Protocol.
+In February 2019 we launched the new Protocol, incorporating feedback from the public consultation and with improved alignment with the Natural Capital Protocol – facilitating an integrated approach to measurement and valuation of non-financial capital.

 This is all part of our efforts to “cut through” the many tools available in order to encourage convergence and alignment around generally-accepted methodologies and datasets.
 One way we’re doing this is by joining forces with MIT’s SHIFT platform of tools.